 The next step for this project is to complete the pilot study and then move to the full pharmacokinetic study.
+We have part of the pilot study sample analysis pending at this time.

 Human interest story:

 With the alarming decline in populations of elephants in the wild, getting the chance to work with these amazing animals is more important and special than ever.
 The connection you make with them, the trust you earn from them, the experience that you get with them, and the knowledge that you gain from all of that is something that stays with a person forever.
 In this instance, we are able to gather information from just a few blood samples that will lead to more specific, more evidence based medicine.
 That is something that will continue to advance elephant medicine and help us continue to provide the best care that we can for our patients both in human care and in the wild.

 Long and short summary: